Spin-Weighted Spherical CNNs: Experiments

 The \swscnns\ can also be used for dense prediction.
 We introduce two new tasks on \svfmnist, 1) predicting a vector field from an image and 2) predicting an image from a vector field.
 For these tasks, we implement a fully convolutional U-Net architecture~\cite{ronneberger15miccai} with spin-weighted convolutions.

-When the image is the grayscale digit and the vector field comes from the gradients, both tasks can be easily solved via discrete integration and differentiation.
+When the image is a grayscale digit and the vector field comes from its gradients, both tasks can be easily solved via discrete integration and differentiation.
 We call this case ``easy'' and show it on the left side of table \cref{tab:sphvecmnistdense}.
 It highlights a limitation of isotropic spherical CNNs; the results show that the constrained filters cannot approximate a simple image gradient operator.

 We also experiment with a more challenging scenario, where the digits are colored and the vector fields are rotated based on the digit category.
 These are semantic tasks that require the network to implicitly classify the input in order to correctly predict output color and vector directions.